jannat0718/AI-Text-Generation-using-GPT2-Large-Model-Hugging-Face-Transformers/README.md

 ## Leveraging GPT2-xl for Deep Learning Query Assistance

+**Introduction:**

+This project aims to build a user-friendly interface for text generation using the GPT-2 XL pre-trained model from the Hugging Face Transformers library.
+Gradio, a popular library for creating interactive machine learning interfaces, is used to build the web-based user interface.
+The objective of this project is to enable users to input text prompts and generate meaningful, coherent, and context-aware responses using the GPT-2 XL model.

 **Objective:**

 The objective of the project is to provide users with assistance in their deep learning inquiries by utilizing the GPT-2 language model.
 The system processes the input query and generates relevant and informative responses using the GPT-2 model, with the aim to improve the user's understanding of deep learning concepts.
+Moreover,another goal of this project is to create a simple and effective interface that allows users to experience the capabilities of the GPT-2 XL model for text generation.
+It demonstrates how the model can be utilized to generate contextually appropriate and coherent text based on the user's input.

 **What is GPT-2 and how does it work?**